Nicolas Félix Vandive: The death of King Louis XV

-During the last illness of Louis XV, Vandive was sent, on Sunday 1 May 1774 by the Parlement de Paris to inquire on the health of the monarch, as the personal journal of Parisian bookseller Siméon-Prosper Hardy tells us: "The new court of the Parlement, according to ordinary practice, deputised Vandive, one of the first and principal court clerk of the Grand Chambre and of its notary-secretaries, to go to Versailles to obtain news on the King's health.
+During the last illness of Louis XV, Vandive was sent, on Sunday 1 May 1774 by the Parlement of Paris to inquire on the health of the monarch, as the personal journal of Parisian bookseller Siméon-Prosper Hardy tells us: "The new court of the Parlement, according to ordinary practice, deputised Vandive, one of the first and principal court clerk of the Grand Chambre and of its notary-secretaries, to go to Versailles to obtain news on the King's health.
 But the secretary could only do this on the following Tuesday, because the Monday 2 May was a respected holiday."
 And Jean Cruppi in his biography of Linguet writes: "At the Palace, word was suddenly spreading that Louis XV was gravely ill.
 The Parlement, anxious, and feeling itself as ill as the King, extraordinarily assembled itself.
 On Tuesday 3 May, they sent their secretary, the sieur Vandive, to Versailles to obtain news of the King.
 The sieur Vandive, at his return, declared being received by the Duke of Aumont whom told him that the state of the King was Better.
 Despite this news, on 10 May (1774), we learned that the King was dead."